stosempreingiro/MAChange/README.md

 **Disclaimer** : This software is meant for educational purposes only.
 I'm not responsible for any malicious use of the app.
-# MAChanger by stosempreingiro
+# MAChange by stosempreingiro

 This is a very simple python script that change your MAC address in linux.
 Of course it use macchanger.

-## Features of MAChanger
+## Features of MAChange
 * change MAC address automatically
 * change MAC address manually